This resource will help you manage the side effects from your chemotherapy.

 - Keep your lips moisturized with a lip balm.

 - Ask your healthcare provider if oral cryotherapy is an option for you.
-Oral cryotherapy is a procedure that uses extreme cold to destroy tissue.
+Oral cryotherapy is a procedure that uses extreme cold to protect tissue.

 Call your healthcare provider if you:

-- Can’t drink enough liquids to keep yourself hydrated (getting enough fluid in your body)
+- Can’t drink enough liquids to stay hydrated (get enough liquids).

 Weakened immune system